-On 27th February he is going to run 79 miles ( the equivalent of 3 marathons) in under 24 hours.
+On 27th February he ran 79 miles ( the equivalent of 3 marathons) in under 24 hours.
 As if that doesn't sound crazy enough, the craziest part is, that only in May 2019, JP sustained life threatening injuries after being hit by an uninsured driver during a charity bike ride, raising money for brain cancer.
 Both of his legs were broken during the accident and he now has metal rods in the middle of his bones from his hips to his ankle.

 Please sponsor, share or donate through our link to support his incredible story!
-We will also be sharing his journey across our social media platforms.

 Our intention is to make sure that our animals are cared for and well looked after, no matter what the situation.FARS became a project for Carole to work on in order to keep her rescued animals safe and she still requires a lot of support and funding to bring the site to where she'd like it to be.
 There is still a lot of work to be done and each day we face new challenges and problems to overcome but, right at this moment, keeping the animals fed and warm is our number one priority and with your help and support we know we will get there!

 Winter months are always the hardest times for most animal sanctuaries and rescue centres and we are no exception.